Saex, Small Viking Knife

-The small Saex knife is a cute simple cutting tool.
-Both blade and handle are based loosely on an early 7th century Weingarten (Württemberg), Germany.
-Get a little saexy for your Norse, Viking, and SCA.
+The Saex, Small Viking Knife is a cute simple cutting tool.
+Both hand forged iron blade and olive wood handle are based loosely on an early 7th century Weingarten (Württemberg), Germany.
+Get a little saex-y for your Norse, Viking, and SCA.
+Perfect for a small utility knife or for broaches or belt on a Viking apron dress.

 - Olive wood handle.